e-nen/profileplus/README.md

 ### shopt.sh
 A simple script to set shell options (shopt) that are commonly required by many of the other profileplus modules.

+### os-update.sh
+A script to perform OS updates on many different Linux distributions.